-In the above the theory of the universal causal separability/entanglement criterion (8,9) and (17-22) for arbitrary density matrices has been developed for the first time.
-In previous section we explored in details the application of the new causal separability/entanglement criterion of Eqs.(19-22) to the important wide class of one-parametric equally connected (EC-) density matrices.
-It is quite obvious that eight distinct situations have been considered in the above (being reflected in eight subsections of the previous section of the paper) exhaust all the diversity of most important one-parametric (or equally Werner- connected density matrices defined in $ D^{ \otimes N} $ Hilbert space.
-These eight cases include: two classes a) and b) corrsponded to either equivalent or different off-diagonal matrix elements, where each class can be either interacting (N-coupled) or non-interacting (N-free) with two distinct subcases for each situation: weakly- or strongly mixing (i.e. corresponding to either big or small off-diagonal matrix elements as compared to diagonal ones).
-All these particular cases reveal those different entanglement conditions which have their limiting cases for $ 4 \times 4 $ density matrices in the form of well-known ppt-seprability criteria for a) and b) classes of one-parametric density matrices \cite{5,6}.
-All this proves the universality of the novel causal separability/entanglement criterion of Eqs.(8,9) and Eqs.(17-22) for arbitrary density matrices.
+In the above we have explored in details the application of the new causal separability/entanglement criterion of Eqs.(19-22) to the important wide class of one-parametric equally connected (EC-) density matrices.
+It is quite obvious that eight distinct situations have been considered exhaust all the diversity of most important one-parametric (or equally Werner- connected) density matrices defined in $ D^{ \otimes N} $ Hilbert space.
+These eight cases include: two classes a) and b) corresponded to either equivalent or different off-diagonal matrix elements, where each class can be either interacting (N-coupled) or non-interacting (N-free) with two distinct sub-cases for each situation: weakly- or strongly mixing (i.e. corresponding to either small or big off-diagonal matrix elements as compared to diagonal ones).
+All these particular cases reveal those different entanglement conditions which have their limiting cases for $ 4 \times 4 $ density matrices in the form of well-known ppt-separability criteria \cite{5,6}.
+This proves the universality of the novel causal separability/entanglement criterion being summarized in Eqs.(8,9) and Eqs.(17-22) for arbitrary density matrices.